 The Stanhope School Project Vision

 The goal of the Stanhope School Project is to bring the schoolhouse back to life.
 The vision is to open the schoolhouse so the public can learn about education in that era through experiential activities.
-This will be the only one-room school open to the public in Schuylkill County.
+This is the only one-room school open to the public in Schuylkill County.

 A Short Timeline of the